 Go to your Google Drive

 Once in your Drive, click on “Create”.
 That will engage a drop-down menu.
 Select the last option on the bottom “Connect More Apps”

 You’ll see a dialog box appear, and a search box at the top right.
 Type in “voice comments” and select the application of your choice.
-I’ve chosen Kaizena, as you can see below.
-Click on the blue “connect” button (which has turned green in my screenshot below and says ‘rate it’, since I have installed it).
+We’ve chosen Kaizena, as you can see below.
+Click on the blue “connect” button (which has turned green in our screenshot below and says ‘rate it’, since we have installed it).

 You’re connected!
 Head back to your Drive and right click on the document you wish to open.
 Go to “open with” and then select Kaizena (or whatever other voice commenting option you’ve chosen).
-I’ve selected a guest post that was shared with me awhile back from the lovely Dawn Casey Rowe.
+We’ve selected a guest post that was shared with us awhile back from the lovely Dawn Casey Rowe.

 Your selected document will open (in a new window, as is normal with Google Drive).
 Once you’ve opened a document, use your mouse to highlight something to give feedback on.
 When you’re done highlighting, a small box will pop up offering you three options, a link to resources you think are relevant, typed feedback, and voice feedback.
 Select the voice feedback option (that looks like a microphone).